albert-decatur/SQL-for-Windows-Users/README.md

 SQL is the easy part.
 It can be hard to prepare your input tables before you even get them into your database.
-All the cool kids make sure that their input tables meet these conditions:
+All the cool kids make sure that their input tables meet the following conditions.
+Luckily our inputs under the data folder do already!

   1. [machine readable](http://webarchive.okfn.org/okfn.org/201404/opendata/glossary/#machine-readable)
     1. start with plain text.
 A PDF is not a machine readable table!
 HTML is not a machine readable table!
 XLS is not a machine readable table!
       1. hint: save .xls and .xlsx as CSV
     1. the whole input file is just a single table
-    1. the first line is a header with the name of each column
+    1. the first line has the name of each column, and nothing else.
+      1. this is called a header.  there is only one header line (no merge cells allowed!)
     1. each column has a name, and no name is repeated
     1. each column has internally consistent contents
       1. for example, don't put commas, periods, or '$' in columns that have amounts of money.
 It's for numbers!